Useful info

 What are the benefits of Yoga

 The physical and psychological benefits of doing a regular yoga practice are numerous.
-Not only will it improve your flexibility, your range of movement and muscle strength; it will strengthen your bone density, improve your posture and in turn your confidence and self esteem.
+Not only will it improve your flexibility, your range of movement and muscle strength, it will also strengthen your bone density, improve your posture and in turn your confidence and self-esteem.
 Yoga improves your balance and your body’s ability to sense itself in motion and in space.

 Yoga stimulates the circulation of blood around your body and helps strengthen and condition your heart.
 It also drains your lymphs, regulates your adrenal glands and drops your blood pressure.
-The breathing practices (Pranayama) improve your lung function and increases the intake of oxygen in your blood and cells.
-Pranayama also improves your bodies metabolism and soothes your nervous system.
+The breathing practices (Pranayama) improve your lung function and increase the intake of oxygen in your blood and cells.
+Pranayama also improves your body’s metabolism and soothes your nervous system.